hari161008/Everlasting-Android-Tweak/README.md

 <br>

 # For those who are wondering how Rate and Review work
-First I created a Normal google form in my account, then I integrated into my app, then I linked the google form with spreadsheets, then there was an option to create csv as a link form, which gives you the output in a raw data, Then I created an UI for rating and review in html and it shows everything (in AUrora store like) UI as the output !
+First I created a Normal google form in my account, then I integrated into my app, then I linked the google form with spreadsheets, then there was an option to create csv as a link form, which gives you the output in a raw data, Then I created an UI for rating and review in html and it shows everything (in Aurora store like) UI as the output !

 The source code of Demo App and (Rate and Review) are open, Check it out: [Click Here](https://github.com/hari161008/Website-For-Everlasting-Android-Tweak)